tolicodes/index/howto/setup-computer.md

 	- Open Vscode Command Exec (Command + Shift + P) and then type ">install code" and press "Enter".
 This will install `code`
 	- Go to Preferences->Settings->Type "font terminal" and paste "Droid Sans Mono Dotted for Powerline"
 	- Install "Settings Sync" extension
+	- Login with Github
-	- Use these settings to sync [these settings](https://gist.github.com/tolicodes/05e150802f12d1e3c4ccfbe997f8b43f) login with Github and check "Auto Download", "Auto Upload", "Force Download", "Force Upload"  and type "Download Settings" in Console.
-Press "Shift+Alt+D" to sync
+	- Use these settings to sync [these settings](https://gist.github.com/tolicodes/05e150802f12d1e3c4ccfbe997f8b43f)
+	- Go to "edit preferences"  and check "Auto Download", "Auto Upload", "Force Download", "Force Upload"  and type "Download Settings" in Console.
+Press "Shift+Option+D" to sync
+- Zoom
-- Zoom	- Settings->Recording
+	- Settings->Recording
 	- Store recordings in Dropbox/ALL/Recordings
 	- Choose location to save the recording to after meetings ends
 	- Add timestamp